stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points<br>**Actions:** 2
 *Your rage overflows and surges forth, creating a psychic tidal wave that dispels the works of creatures that skulk about unseen.*

 You let loose a primal roar that affects all creatures within 30 feet.
-Make a rage attack roll vs. the Wisdom defense of any Aberration, Fey, Fiend, or Undead creature in the area.
+Make a rage attack roll vs the Wisdom defense of any Aberration, Fey, Fiend, or Undead creature in the area.
 On a hit, the target is [frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) of your for 1 minute.
 On a miss, the target is [shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) for 1 round.
-Additionally, if there is any effect in the area caused by an affected Aberration, Fey, Fiend, or Undead that can be dispelled, use the result of your rage attack roll as a check against the effect's DC to insantly remove the effect.
+Additionally, if there is any dispellable effect in the area caused by an affected Aberration, Fey, Fiend, or Undead, use the result of your rage attack roll as a check vs the effect's DC to insantly remove the effect.

 ## Trample